mmkuang/grayclhn.github.io/index.md

   Also check out the [Econometrics Free Library Project][EFLP], a free/open-access textbook development project that you should contribute to.

+I'm consolidating several different (old) websites right now; in particular, I'm killing my old blog and will move some of its posts and graphs here, and I need to set up an RSS feed still.
+Please let me know of any dead links, etc.

 This page is available at <http://www.econ.iastate.edu/~gcalhoun> or
 <http://pseudotrue.com>.
 They should be identical.